nicohlr/ipychart/docs/docs/user_guide/getting_started.md

 ::: tip
 You can hover the chart to display some data for each bar.
 These popups are called "tooltips" and are [fully configurable](/ipychart/user_guide/configuration#tooltips).

+You can also zoom in on the chart.
+To do this, click anywhere on it and draw a rectangle that will delimit the zoom area.
+To reset the zoom, you just have to double click anywhere on the chart.
 :::